awsdocs/amazon-comprehend-developer-guide/doc_source/API_DetectSyntax.md

 # DetectSyntax<a name="API_DetectSyntax"></a>

 Inspects text for syntax and the part of speech of words in the document\.
-For more information, [Syntax](how-syntax.md)\.
+For more information, [Analyze Syntax](how-syntax.md)\.

 ## Request Syntax<a name="API_DetectSyntax_RequestSyntax"></a>